Questioning, self-diagnosed, and professionally diagnosed autistics all welcome

 If you’re questioning whether you might be autistic, chances are you’ve spent a lifetime feeling different but not knowing why.
 You learned to blend in, to shrink yourself, to be what the world expected.
 But deep down, something never quite fit.

-Suddenly, autism wasn’t just something distant or abstract–it became something that might finally explain you.
+Suddenly, autism wasn’t just a distant or abstract concept–it felt like something that might finally explain you.

 You’re left with so many questions: